cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 ## Update

-Update a MedicationStatement:
+Update a medication statement.

     PUT /MedicationStatement/:id

-_Implementation Notes_
+_Notes_

-* Only medication statements without a reference to a Medication order can be updated.
-When a medication statement is tied to a prescription or order, its status is updated when the order itself is completed or cancelled.
+* Only medication statements without a reference to a medication order can be updated.
+When a medication statement is associated with a prescription or order, its status is updated when the order itself is completed or canceled.
 * Only the body fields mentioned below are supported.
-Unsupported fields will be ignored or result in errors.
+Unsupported fields are ignored or result in errors.
 * In addition to the common [errors], the following error may be returned:
-  * Updating a medication statement without sending the `If-Match` header will result in a `412 Precondition Failed` response.
+  * Updating a medication statement without sending the `If-Match` header returns a `412 Precondition Failed` response.

 ### Authorization Types